 So here is the formula in Oz’s video modified by me a bit.

 Basically it’s selecting 6 columns A,B,H,C,E & F for the rows 2:93 if D2:D93=whats in M11 (which can be a dropdown).
 But the main point is it’s returning 6 selected column A,B,H,C,E & F in the order I want.

-Anyway watch the entertaining Oz explain this and enjoy!
+Anyway watch the ever entertaining Oz explain this and enjoy!